NLPReViz/emr-vis-web/README.md

 1. You need git to clone the emr-vis-web repository.
 You can get it from [http://git-scm.com/](http://git-scm.com/).

-2. We also use a number of node.js tools to initialize and test emr-vis-web.
-You must have node.js and its package manager (npm) installed.
-You can get them from [http://nodejs.org/](http://nodejs.org/) or using your favourite package manager.
+2. You must have node.js and its package manager (npm) installed.
+You can download them from [http://nodejs.org/](http://nodejs.org/) or get them using your favourite package manager.
 For example, if you are on a Mac and have homebrew installed, run `$ brew install node`.

 3. We use the [Apache Tomcat](http://tomcat.apache.org/) server to deploy the app.
 On a Mac with homebrew you may use `$ brew install tomcat` to get it.